1.2 A quick example

 new_site() will do the same thing, but the website will be launched in your web browser instead of the RStudio Viewer.

 Now you should see a bunch of directories and files under the RStudio project or your current working directory.
 Before we explain these new directories and files, let’s introduce an important and helpful technology first: LiveReload.
-This means your website will be automatically rebuilt and reloaded in your web browser5 when you modify any source file of your website and save it.
-Basically, once you launch the website in a web browser, you do not need to rebuild it explicitly any more.
-All you need to do is to edit the source files, such as R Markdown documents.
+This means your website5 will be automatically rebuilt and reloaded in your web browser6 when you modify any source file of your website and save it.
+Basically, once you launch the website in a web browser, you do not need to rebuild it explicitly anymore.
+All you need to do is edit the source files, such as R Markdown documents, and save them.
 There is no need to click any buttons or run any commands.
 LiveReload is implemented via

 new_site() function has several arguments, and you may check out its R help page (

 ?blogdown::new_site) for details.
-A minimal default theme named “hugo-lithium-theme” is provided as the default theme of the new site,7 and you can see what it looks like in Figure 1.1.
+A minimal default theme named “hugo-lithium” is provided as the default theme of the new site,8 and you can see what it looks like in Figure 1.1.

 You have to know three most basic concepts for a Hugo-based website: